Ulster Unionist Labour Association: Founding

 The Ulster Unionist Labour Association was made up of trade unionists and Ulster Unionists and was founded by Carson along with J. M. Andrews as a means of instigating a purge from the local trade union movement of 'Bolsheviks' and republicans.
 Both Carson and Bates feared this class conflict and the development of a militant Sinn Féin would threaten the class alliance with dissolution which had been embodied in the old Ulster Volunteers.
-By sounding the counter-revolutionary alarm, it would be a call to "loyal workers" against the twin threats of socialism and republicanism.
+By sounding the counter-revolutionary alarm, it would be a call to "loyal workers" against what it considered the twin threats of socialism and republicanism.

-The grouping adopted as formal policy an opposition to socialism, but was seen by many as an attempt to show that the Unionist Party had the interests of the working class at heart.
+The grouping adopted as formal policy an opposition to socialism, but was seen by many as an attempt to convince people that the Unionist Party had the interests of the working class at heart.
 Members included Tommy Henderson, later an independent Unionist member of parliament.

 1918 General Election

 During the 1918 general election the aims of the UULA were set out by Bates.
 In a letter to Carson he stated that they would be used as a means of distracting younger members of the working class from the Independent Labour Party, who held views which were very different from their own organisation, i.e. socialism.

 The Belfast Labour Party put four candidates forward, but they lost out to two UULA and two Unionist candidates.

-The UULA had three members returned, all of them in Belfast.
+The UULA had three members returned to Westminster, all of them in Belfast: Belfast St Anne's Thomas Henry Burn in Belfast St Anne's, Samuel McGuffin in Belfast Shankill, and Thompson Donald in Belfast Victoria.